verma16Ayush/SignInterpreter/README.md

 # Sign Interpreter using Tensorflow and OpenCV

-this project was assigned as a task for Doxpro Robotics Co.'s internship interview.
+This project was assigned as a task for Doxpro Robotics Co.'s internship interview.

 Although the project could not reach a working prototype stage due to tensorflow not working I am submitting whatever I could make in the time allotted